amumu/Approri-query-expansion-system/README.md

 1. Jieba is required to be installed in advance (easy_install jieba or pip install jieba)
 2. Run simple_httpd.py to start the http development server
 3. Open index.html by any your preferred browser to enter the entry of the system
+4. Know about the status by checking logs\server_info.log

 =============================
 Online Demo in Google Chrome Web Store:

-still under construction... but will see it soon
+still under construction...

 =============================
 Features:

-1. make use Web Search API to get web snippet from Google index server
+1. make use of Web Search API to get web snippet from Google index server
 2. Use Bag of word and TF/IDF for feature exaction
 3. Use Apriori to mine the association rule in a webpage and use eHowbet and a simple weighted scheme to prioritize the rules